 Fortunately there is a way to protect your home address from the public register.
 With our registered office address service you can use our address as your company's registered office address, therefore shielding your own address from junk mail, unexpected visitors and fraudsters.

 Annual filing obligations such as the confirmation statement and annual accounts can be off putting to a new business owner.
-However, company formation agents (such as ourselves) can assist with the majority of these tasks either through their own software or via the accounting partnerships that they have in place (we partner with Crunch, Pearl Chartered Accountants and FreeAgent).
+However, company formation agents such as ourselves can assist with the majority of these tasks either through their own software or via the accounting partnerships that they have in place like Mazuma.

 It's worth noting that sole traders also have to navigate complex filing duties.